tomludden/project-13-frontend/README.md

 # Guess the Dog Breed Game

 A simple fun game where users guess the correct breed of a dog from three random images.
 Players earn points for correct guesses & lose lives for wrong answers.
-There is a json file named **mergedDogdFull.json** that contains collected information on over 200 dog breeds collected from different sources.
+There is an API I have created named **Dog Character API** that contains collected information on over 200 dog breeds collected from different sources.

 # APIs Used